CAN A WEBSITE IMPACT ON YOUR FIRM’S VALUE?

 So, does your website impact on the valuation of your firm?

-All the recent research and studies suggest ‘growth’ is the number one issue in the profession.
-Outsourcing seems to have partially solved the staffing issue while technology is another major issue.
-If you need proof that growth is a major issue, in Victoria we have several hundred registered buyers looking to acquire fees of between $100k and $3M.
-A lot of firms are flat lining or in decline.
+All the recent research and studies suggest ‘growth’ is the number one issue in the accounting profession.
+Outsourcing seems to have partially solved the staffing issue while technology remains a major challenge for firms.
+If you need proof that growth is a major issue, in Victoria we have several hundred registered buyers looking to acquire fees of between $150k and $3M.
+The majority of these firms have an ageing client base and are flat lining or in decline.
+They are just hoping their existing clients will refer new business but hope isn’t a proven marketing strategy.
+Referrals have moved online and 5 star Google Reviews are important social proof.

 If you look at the websites of the buyers (if they have one) most of them are electronic brochures.
 Clearly, a lot of sole practitioners and partners treat their website as a cost rather than an investment.
-From a simple accounting point of view, if you view your website as an expense then it’s not going to appear in your balance sheet as an asset.
+As you know, if you view your website as an expense then it’s not going to appear in your balance sheet as an asset.

 To illustrate the real value of a website for an accounting firm let’s look at a member of the Accountants Accelerator Group who has generated a 6 figure return from his website for the past 3 years.
-Paul Dobson is the Principal at SBG Accountants & Business Advisors who are located in the Melbourne CBD.
-Paul says, “It’s been incredible.
+Paul Dobson is the Principal of a Melbourne CBD based firm and says, “It’s been incredible.
 The website is our silent salesman that targets our ideal type of client across several niche industries and it’s highly valuable.
-It brings in new business clients every week without fail and it’s like a snowball effect because each year the results are getting better”.
+It brings in new business clients every week without fail.
+It’s been like a snowball effect growing year on year”.

 But what is the value of the website?